oktadev/okta-blog/_source/_posts/2022-06-22-terraform-eks-microservices copy.md

 ## Why Terraform, why not CloudFormation?

 At this point, the first question that might pop up in your mind would be, "Why not use [CloudFormation](https://aws.amazon.com/cloudformation/)?".
 It's a good question; after all, CloudFormation is built by AWS and hence sounds like an excellent solution to manage AWS resources.
 But anyone who has tried both CloudFormation and Terraform will probably tell you to forget that CloudFormation even exists.
 I think CloudFormation is far more complex and less developer-friendly than Terraform.
 You also need to write a lot more boilerplate with CloudFormation in YAML or JSON.
 Yikes!
-In contrast, Terraform is elegant and concise, and the syntax is easier to read and write.
-It's cross-platform, developer-friendly and does not require a lot of ramp-up time.

-Okay, now that we have that sorted, let's dive into the steps to deploy our microservice stack on EKS.
+And most importantly, Terraform is far more powerful and flexible than CloudFormation.
+It's cross-platform, which means you can take care of all your infrastructure management needs on any platform with one tool.

 ## Scaffold a Java microservice stack using JHipster

-To start, we will scaffold a Java microservice stack using [JHipster](https://www.jhipster.tech), Spring Boot, and Spring Cloud.
-JHipster is an excellent tool to generate a microservice stack with Spring Boot, Angular/React/Vue.js, and other modern frameworks.
+You need a microservice stack to deploy to the cluster.
+I'm using a microservice stack scaffolded for demo purposes using [JHipster](https://www.jhipster.tech).
 You can use another microservice stack if you want.
 If you prefer using the same application as in this demo, then you can either scaffold it using JHipster [JDL](https://www.jhipster.tech/jdl/intro) or clone the sample repository from [GitHub](https://github.com/oktadev/okta-jhipster-k8s-eks-microservices-example).
-Here is how you can scaffold your microservice stack using JHipster:

 {% img blog/jhipster-k8s-eks-terraform/jh-microservice-eks.jpg alt:"JHipster microservice architecture" width:"900" %}{: .center-image }